WGTZ: Top 40 (1984–2007)

-The catchy legal ID "WGTZ Eaton, Dayton And Springfield alive!" first caught the attention of listeners that same year when there was no CHR station in Dayton at the time.
-The phrase was coined by Z-93 creator/PD/Mornings John King as an attempt to position Z-93 as a Dayton station and not as an Eaton station.
-This was when the transmitter was located in the city of Eaton, Ohio before the transmitter would be relocated to Brookville, Ohio the following year.
-Earlier in the decade, WING switched to adult contemporary mixed with oldies and the former WDJX in Xenia (transplanted to Beavercreek as WYMJ "Majic 104", later "Oldies 104") followed suit.
-Former AOR WVUD, then owned by The University of Dayton, tried its hand at the CHR/Pop format for a brief time however the station was later sold and became AC WLQT "Lite 100", and later, "Lite 99.9" under its new owners, and even WTUE decided to go to war with WGTZ as well.
+The catchy legal ID was "WGTZ Eaton, Dayton And Springfield alive!"
+It first caught the attention of listeners that same year when there was no contemporary hit radio (CHR/Top 40) station in Dayton at the time.
+The phrase was coined by Z-93 creator/PD/Morning DJ John King as an attempt to position Z-93 as a Dayton station and minimize its Eaton location.
+This was when the transmitter was located in the city of Eaton, before the transmitter was relocated to Brookville the following year.
+With WGTZ playing Top 40 hits, WING switched to adult contemporary mixed with oldies.
+Meanwhile, the former WDJX in Xenia (transplanted to Beavercreek as WYMJ "Majic 104", later "Oldies 104") followed suit.
+Former album rock station 99.9 WVUD, then owned by the University of Dayton, tried its hand at the CHR/Pop format for a brief time.
+However, the station was later sold to commercial broadcasters and became soft AC station WLQT "Lite 100", and later, "Lite 99.9" under its new owners.

+Logo and contests

 The station's branding initially consisted of the text "Z-93" in block letters with a drop shadow.
 This logo was often displayed adjacent to the Coca-Cola company's "Enjoy Coke" logo in a co-branding campaign.
-In late 1984 and early 1985, bumper stickers bearing this logo pairing were widely distributed as part of a contest whereby people were eligible to win a 1985 Chevy IROC-Z if they sent in a registration form and displayed the Z-93 bumper sticker on their car.
+In late 1984 and early 1985, bumper stickers bearing this logo pairing were widely distributed.
+It was part of a contest where listeners were eligible to win a 1985 Chevy IROC-Z if they sent in a registration form and displayed the Z-93 bumper sticker on their car.

 In 1990, the station switched to a different logo with the "Z-93" underlined and written in a graffiti-like, scrawled style, with red lettering underlined with black lettering over a yellow background making up the Z-93 portion of the logo, and the WGTZ 92.9 FM call sign and frequency displayed in a red line underneath the Z-93 logo in yellow letters.
 At this time, Z-93 also sold T-shirts and other merchandise featuring the new logo at Dayton/Springfield area JCPenney stores for a period of a year or so.